DonovanLoSg/forexbacktesting/README.md

 The clean lines and sharp edges are able to render out more clearly on a screen which increases legibility for users.

-Fonts family used as the base is Open Sans (https://fonts.google.com/specimen/Open+Sans) Headings fonts is PT Sans (https://fonts.google.com/specimen/PT+Sans)
+Fonts family used as the base is Open Sans (https://fonts.google.com/specimen/Open+Sans).

-For some decorative purpose PT Serif (https://fonts.google.com/specimen/PT+Serif) is used.

-Images
+## Images
-Hero image selected is a photograph of me (I am the 'product' of this website).
-It aims to let the user knows how the person behind the keyboard looks like.
-This also reduce the necessity of recruiters' imagining how antique i may look.

-The background of the hero image is a combination of two pics, the connected dots ( https://www.pngwave.com/png-clip-art-ojanz) and the waves (https://www.pngwave.com/png-clip-art-cclln).

-"Infinity of the mind is created by connecting the dots and going with the flow."
 :

 <hr>